 Now for the more fun stuff.
 If everything is OK from above, then the issue may be more involved.
 The next thing to try is to check your sound drivers.
 Go to Device Manager (start, type device) and click on Sound, video and game controllers.

 First, we want to make sure that there is no yellow or red exclamation point next to the sound devices.
 If there is, you might be missing a driver.
 If there are no exclamation points, then you should still try to update your sound card drivers.
-The best thing to do is to see what manufacture and model it is in Device Manager and then go to the website and download the latest drivers for your version of Windows.
+The best thing to do is to see what manufacturer and model it is in Device Manager and then go to the website and download the latest drivers for your version of Windows.

 Method 5 – Check Cable Connections